EuGMS – General Rules for Special Interest Groups and Task and Finish Groups

-- Appoint the members of the group.
-The numbers should be proportionate to the likely scale and complexity of the task and have a fair representation of the different European countries.
-They should also have some knowledge and skills related to the area under review.
-Input from all EuGMS boards, especially the General Assembly, may be useful at this point.
+- The SIG will appoint the members of the group, having received advice from the nominated chairperson, the numbers should be proportionate to the likely scale and complexity of the task and have a fair representation of the different European countries.
+Each should also have knowledge and skills related to the task.
+Input from all EuGMS boards, especially the Full Board, may be useful at this point.

-- Ensure that the mandate for the Task & Finish Group is clearly understood and agreed by all members of the group.
-Any misunderstandings, disagreements or proposed variations or deviations from the mandate must be resolved and/or reported to the initiator of the task.
+- The Chairperson (with support of the SIG as necessary) will ensure that the mandate for the Task & Finish Group is clearly understood and agreed by all members of the group.
+Any misunderstandings, disagreements or proposed variations or deviations from the mandate which cannot be resolved by the SIG leadership will be deferred to the Academic Board.